isdanryan/python-pig/README.md

 # python-pig

- Simple Pig game using python
+Simple Pig game for 2 - 4 players, built using python